eProsima/Fast-DDS-docs/docs/fastdds/transport/datasharing.rst

 Data-sharing delivery can be configured in the |DataWriter| and the |DataReader|
 using :ref:`datasharingqospolicy`.
-Three attributes can be configured: the data-sharing delivery kind, the shared memory directory, and the data-sharing domain identifiers.
+Four attributes can be configured:

+* The data-sharing delivery kind
+* The shared memory directory
+* The data-sharing domain identifiers.
+* The maximum number of data-sharing domain identifiers.

 Data-Sharing delivery kind
 """"""""""""""""""""""""""

 Can be set to one of three modes:

-* **AUTO**: If the requisites are met, data-sharing delivery will be used with entities that are data-sharing compatible.
+* **AUTO**: If both a DataWriter and DataReader meet the requirements, data-sharing delivery will be used between them.
-  If the requisites are not met, no data-sharing delivery will be used.
+  This is the default value.
-* **ON**: Like **AUTO**, but the creation of the entity will fail if the requisites are not met.
+* **ON**: Like **AUTO**, but the creation of the entity will fail if the requirements are not met.
 * **OFF**: No data-sharing delivery will be used on this entity.

-The following matrix shows when two entities are data-sharing compatible according to their configuration (given that the entity creation does not fail):
+The following matrix shows when two entities are data-sharing compatible according to their configuration (given that the entity creation does not fail and that both entities have access to a shared memory):

 .. |common_ids| replace:: Only if they have common domain IDs
 .. |bounded_and_common_ids| replace:: Only if the TopicDataType is bounded and they have common domain IDs